 You’ll want to do a partial water change at least weekly.
 Using the water conditioner that you brought home with your betta (we told you it was important!).
 If you are keeping your betta in a filtered tank (we REALLY think you should be) then each week change 15-20% of the tanks water.

 Why shouldn’t I change all of my aquarium’s water?
-Well, there are actually amounts of beneficial bacteria in your betta’s water which keeps water levels optimal for longer.
+Well, there are actually certain amounts of beneficial bacteria in your betta’s water which keeps water levels optimal for longer.
 You’ll want to keep some of that around.
 Also keeping a lot of the original water means water levels and temperatures do not change much during the water change.
 Large sudden changes in the environment such as 100% different water will stress out your fish.

 Here’s a re-cap of good betta fish water care…